 If the peeling is severe, take a gentle cloth or Konjac sponge* and lightly brush the skin when washing to help lift some of it.

-Some good options: a konjac sponge or a gentle exfoliating powder.
+Some good options are a Konjac sponge or a gentle exfoliating powder.
 I have this same one from Amazon*, and it’s my ride-or-die in emergency flaking situations.
 Use sparingly (I did a quick scrub once a week) and gently slough flakes away without irritating your sensitized skin.

 Don’t do a full-on exfoliation if your skin isn’t fully adjusted to tretinoin.
 It could lead to damaging your skin’s moisture barrier.